 If you’re mixing your own concrete, you’ll need to remember that the relationship between water and cement (w/cm), is extremely important.
 Concrete forms when cement and aggregate meet water, initiating a chemical process that results in concrete.
 Adding about 23% of the cement volume in water can initiate this process.
 But before deciding how much water to add, you should understand how the water-cement ratio is associated with the strength of concrete.

-Why the Water to Cementitious Materials Ratio Matters
+Why the Water-Cement Ratio In Concrete Materials Ratio Matters

 The water-cement ratio is the weight of the water in your concrete relative to the weight of cement.
 Normally, according to IS code 10262 (2009), your nominal mix should have a ratio between 0.4 and 0.6.
 However, depending on the type of concrete, the compressive strength you need and your environment, you may want a higher or lower ratio.